mingweima/a2i_hanabi/README.md

 ## Introduction

-This repo contains the implementation of the A2I method in [Ma 2022](https://arxiv.org/abs/2201.12658) in the Hanabi learning environment..
+This repo contains the implementation of the A2I method in [Ma et al. 2022](https://arxiv.org/abs/2201.12658) in the Hanabi learning environment..

 ## Update